Birth Control Methods - Depo-Provera®

 Depo-Provera® is administered as an injection (shot).
 It is available in 2 formulations:

 To assure there is no pre-existing pregnancy, it should be given within the first 5 days of the menstrual cycle, within 5 days after delivering a baby for non-breast-feeding mothers, or at 6 weeks after delivery if breast-feeding.
 Depo-Provera® may also be given immediately after an abortion procedure.

-Your next injection will be done in 3 months.
-It is also safe to have the Depo-Provera® injection a few weeks early if the 3-month date is not convenient.
-If it is greater than 3 months since the last injection, use another reliable form of birth control (such as condoms and spermicides), or refrain from intercourse until the next injection is given.
+Your next injection will be due 12 weeks later.
+There is a 10-13 week window for depo administration.
+If it is greater than 13 weeks since the last injection, use another reliable form of birth control (such as condoms and spermicides), or refrain from intercourse until the next injection is given.